9 suicide myths and facts we should know and recognise.

 Men are roughly three times more likely to die from suicide then women.
 However, women are roughly three times more likely to attempt suicide.

-People who struggle with their mental health and those who abuse substances are at high risk of taking their own life.
+People who struggle with their mental health and those who abuse substances are at high risk of taking their own life. - Myth -A suicide plan doesn't put a person at risk of

 A person with a specific plan for how, when and where to take their life is a person in danger.
-When a mental health professional assesses a person for suicide risk, meeting this criterion means the person is potentially in immediate danger and steps need to be taken to ensure safety.
+When a mental health professional assesses a person for suicide risk, meeting this criterion means the person is potentially in immediate danger and steps need to be taken to ensure safety. - Myth -A person with suicide ideation just wants to die.

 Most people who have had suicide ideation report they didn’t actually want to die; they just wanted the pain they were feeling to go away.
-Their pain had exceeded their ability to cope.
+Their pain had exceeded their ability to cope. - Myth -People who take their own lives are selfish.

 The suicidal mind is an altered state of consciousness.
 When a person is battling with their pain and feeling hopeless, their thinking is often significantly distorted.
 They do not see reality the way they would if they were not in suicidal crisis.
 Their thoughts loop on the theme of how they are a burden to those they love.
 Their brains actively make a case for how others will not really miss them or that in the long run, those they love would be better off without them somehow.
 Sometimes, those who are in the grips of the suicidal ideation often become mentally detached from those they love.